nathansdev/StackQuery/README.md

 # StackQuery

-Movify is an android application built using [StackExchange Api](https://api.stackexchange.com/docs) in MVP architecture.
+StackQuery is an android application built using [StackExchange Api](https://api.stackexchange.com/docs) in MVP architecture.

 ## Libraries Used